-- Means shall be provided that prevent inadvertent closure of flat objects placed over the return air opening located in the floor of the closet (versus the vertical front or side wall). - The total free area of openings in the floor or calling registers serving the nature of call states multiple at least 235 in.
+- Means shall be provided that prevent inadvertent closure of flat objects placed over the return air opening located in the floor of the closet (versus the vertical front or side wall). - The total free area of openings in the floor or ceiling registers serving the return air duct system must be at least 235 in2.
 At least one register should be located where it is not likely to be covered by carpeting, boxes and other objects. - Materials located in the return duct system must have a flame spread classification of 200 or less.
 This includes a closet door if the furnace is in a closet. - Noncombustible pans having 1" upturned flanges are located beneath openings in a floor duct system. - Wiring materials located in the return duct system shall conform to Articles 300-22 of the National Electrical Code (ANSI C1/NFPA-70). - Gas piping is not run in or through the return duct system.